Our seven guiding principles:

-Common purpose, not divisive speech or distortion and denial of facts, is what makes America great.
+2. Common purpose, not divisive speech or distortion and denial of facts, is what makes America great.

 Most, if not all, problems are relatively simple to explain and understand and solve when we remain focused on the one problem.
 Too often, efforts to understand discussions around a problem become confused and “complexed” because there are unspoken but conflicting priorities at play.
-Clarifying and articulating these priorities and then determining how best to integrate and balance them is paramount for advancing solutions that most effectively sustain and strengthen our American society.
+Articulating and clarifying these priorities and then determining how best to integrate and balance them is paramount for advancing solutions that most effectively sustain and strengthen our American society.